This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Telunas operates like all the the other private islands near Singapore and charges full board at around SGD90 per person per day and the same amount for transportation from Sekupang ferry terminal.
 Bookings need to be for a minimum of two nights.
 A weekend stay for two adds up to SGD1,400 for the two nights which is quite a hefty price.

-Banyan Tree is one of the top resorts on Bintan and a place which I love.
-Their overwater pool villas right by the water’s edge are a treat and one of the few options on Bintan to be spoiled rotten as a couple.
-Their beach dinner setup for couples is exquisitely decadent and the entire resort is the most romantic getaway near Singapore and it is sure to make you fall in love again.
+Banyan Tree is probably the top Indonesia resort near Singapore in Bintan.
+It’s a place which I love and what I think to be the best resort near Singapore.
+Their overwater pool villas right by the water’s edge are a treat and one of the few Bintan luxury resorts where you could be spoiled rotten as a couple.
+Their beach dinner setup for couples is exquisitely decadent and it is one of the most romantic island resorts near Singapore and it is sure to make you fall in love again.

 Every villa at the Banyan Tree Bintan has its own pool and the villas are spread out in a large property so you are unlikely to see many other guests except for maybe at the restaurant or at the pool if you decide to be social.